 Tesla Mobile App Functionality

-Tesla have developed a mobile app, supported on android and iOS app stores.
+Tesla has developed a mobile app, supported on Android and iOS app stores.
 This enables users to view the real-time operation and performance history of their Tesla Powerwall 2 and if applicable their Tesla EV as well.
 App users can monitor system performance if combined with Solar PV and can switch the battery between 3 modes: Back-Up only, Self-powered and Time-based control.

-- Self Powered – This mode maxmised the financial utility of the battery enabling a household to capatilise on as much free energy from their rooftop prior to drawing any energy from the grid and incurring a cost from their local electricity retailer.
+- Self-Powered – This mode maximised the financial utility of the battery enabling a household to capitalise on as much free energy from their rooftop prior to drawing any energy from the grid and incurring a cost from their local electricity retailer.
 This is the common purpose for residential batteries as homeowners seek to tackle evening and early morning power usage.

 - Time-based Control – If the owner has a time-based electricity charge from their retailer, then the Tesla Powerwall 2 has the smarts to charge only at the ‘off-peak’ rates and discharge the power at peak rates.
-The actual financial benefit available depends on the tariffs of the electricity retailer, but are generally insufficient to merit the investment into a battery system alone.
+The actual financial benefit available depends on the tariffs of the electricity retailer but is generally insufficient to merit the investment into a battery system alone.